Welcome! Meet our Python Code Assistant, your new coding buddy. Why wait? Start exploring now!

 Great!
 The nice thing about this is you can blur faces live using your camera, as well as reading outside videos of your choice, check the full code page for all that.

 I've grabbed a YouTube video and blurred all faces, check this out:

-If you want to know how face detection works, check this tutorial for the explanation.
+If you want to know how face detection works, check this tutorial for an explanation.

-You can get all the resources for this tutorial in this github page.
+You can get all the resources for this tutorial on this GitHub page.

 Finally, I've collected some useful resources and courses for you for further learning, here you go:

 Happy Coding ♥

 Loved the article?
 You'll love our Code Converter even more!
 It's your secret weapon for effortless coding.
 Give it a whirl!View Full Code Switch My Framework